-Audio and video recording of interrogation on a trial basis has been expanded in some cases such as the cases to be judged by juries.
+Audio and video recording of interrogation on a trial basis has been expanded but it is not mandatory.
 Some interrogations have been recorded completely rather than partially, from its beginning to the end.
-However, interrogations are recorded only when investigators decide to do so.
-Recording is neither regulated by evidentiary law nor systematically conducted.
-The Special Subcommittee has been discussing how to establish it as a formal system.
+However, interrogation for suspects.
+The JFBA has also been calling for the mandatory audio and video recording for the investigation on persons of interest.